 What is Mentorship?
 The Oxford Learner’s Dictionary defines mentorship as the practice of helping and advising a less experienced person over a period of time, especially as part of a formal personal/professional growth programme in a company.

-In our previous article, “New 51% Black-owned Mining Consulting Local Venture Launched”, we noted the staggering statistics of failure which a start-up company or young entrepreneur in South Africa must go against in order to succeed.
+In our previous article, “New 51% Black-owned Mining Consulting Local Venture Launched”, we noted the staggering statistics of failure which a start-up company or young entrepreneurs in South Africa must go up against in order to succeed.
 In this article, we focus solely on the Construction Industry.

 Any construction company, at its core, may be broken into two components namely, 1) providing construction material (retail function) and 2) providing construction services (service provider).
 These two components create a complex system to manage in a sustainable fashion.

 Now, let us consider construction within the mining environment, which has its own complexity of managing any activity safely, through the obligatory application of the Mine Health and Safety Act (Act no. 29 of 1996).
 The result is a monumental challenge for any young, new construction entrepreneur or company.